rholangcoop/rholang.org/content/docs/bonding-validator.md

 This is the setup for non-docker rnode, but rnode for docker (windows) works equivalent:

-Remove cache (do this always, when you with the network)
+Remove cache (do this always, when you switch the network)

 ```bash
 rm -Rf ~/.rnode/